UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Wiki.md

 # Wiki
-The *Taiga Wiki* is a centralized location for the Documentation or notes associated with a project.
+The *Taiga Wiki* is a centralized location for the Documentation and notes associated with a project.
 We use this as a replacement for the shared pages provided by applications such as [Confluence](https://www.atlassian.com/software/confluence).
-We hope that this is used to centralize working notes and documentation for the project.
+We hope that the wiki is used to centralize working notes and documentation for the project.

 ## Access and Creation
 1. Access the Wiki Page